Spectral shadows of a single GaAs quantum dot: Experimental details

 \section{Experimental details}

-In the following, we will study by time-resolved RF spectroscopy the carrier dynamics in and around a nearly unstrained single GaAs QD located in an optimized, low-noise PIN diode structure.
-We will quantitatively resolve charge-induced shifts of the QD resonance, which are significantly smaller than the homogeneous QD transition linewidth, discuss the charging dynamics and the impact of non-resonant optical excitation, and show how charging dynamics occurring faster than typical RF binning affect the RF spectrum.

 The high quality GaAs QDs are grown by molecular beam epitaxy using the well-developed nano-droplet technology \cite{babin_charge_2021, da_silva_gaas_2021}.
-The QDs are embedded in a PIN diode structure, which allows for a deterministic charging of the QD and strongly reduces the environmental charge noise.
-The pin structure consists of a 150\,nm Si-doped (Al$_{0.15}$Ga$_{0.85}$)As n-contact, an undoped 20\,nm (Al$_{0.15}$Ga$_{0.85}$)As and 10\,nm (Al$_{0.33}$Ga$_{0.67}$)As tunneling barrier, 0.3\,nm AlAs, droplet etched GaAs QDs, an undoped 274\,nm (Al$_{0.33}$Ga$_{0.67}$)As and 75\,nm (Al$_{0.15}$Ga$_{0.85}$)As spacer layer, and a 5\,nm C-doped GaAs p-contact.
-Figure~\ref{fig:band_structure_pl_map}(a) depicts the corresponding band structure and Fig.~\ref{fig:band_structure_pl_map}(b) a spatially and spectrally resolved photoluminescence (PL) map of the sample at a temperature of 4\,K and zero bias voltage.
+The QDs are embedded in a PIN diode structure depicted in Fig.~\ref{fig:band_structure_pl_map}(a), which allows for the deterministic charging of the QD and strongly reduces environmental charge noise.
+The PIN structure consists of a \SI{150}{\nm} Si-doped (Al$_{0.15}$Ga$_{0.85}$)As n-contact, an undoped \SI{20}{\nm} (Al$_{0.15}$Ga$_{0.85}$)As and 10\unit{\nm} (Al$_{0.33}$Ga$_{0.67}$)As tunneling barrier, \SI{0.3}{\nm} AlAs, droplet etched GaAs QDs, an undoped \SI{274}{\nm} (Al$_{0.33}$Ga$_{0.67}$)As and \SI{75}{\nm} (Al$_{0.15}$Ga$_{0.85}$)As spacer layer, and a \SI{5}{\nm} C-doped GaAs p-contact.
+Figure~\ref{fig:band_structure_pl_map}(b) shows a spatially and spectrally resolved photoluminescence (PL) map of the sample at a temperature of \SI{4}{\kelvin} and zero bias voltage.
 We consistently present results from the same QD throughout this publication.
 The QD is marked in Fig.~\ref{fig:band_structure_pl_map}(b) by a blue circle and exhibits a single PL emission line at low excitation intensities (not displayed), which is spectrally well separated from the emission lines of the neighboring QDs that emit at higher energies.